infor-design/enterprise-wc/src/components/ids-toolbar/README.md

 Ids Toolbar closely resembles the 4.x Flex Toolbar in structure and functionality.
 The main differences are:

 - Toolbar Sections and the More Actions Button are now standardized components.
-- Toolbar Section behavior is now controlled by attributes (`favorable`, `type`, etc) instead of CSS classes.
+- Toolbar Section behavior is now controlled by attributes (`favor`, `type`, etc) instead of CSS classes.
 - The More Actions button can be configured NOT to automatically show overflow items by omitting its `overflow` attribute.